Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper proposed Three-Channel Evolved Activations (3C-EA), a GP method for evolving multivariate activation functions $f(x,m,c)$ that directly includes feature values, missingness indicators, and confidence scores.
 To effectively transmit missingness and confidence information through deep models, we proposed ChannelProp, a deterministic method for propagating missingness and confidence information through linear layers.
-Experiments on natural and introduced missing data (MCAR, MAR, MNAR) showed that 3C-EA is competitive or even better than standard fixed activation functions (ReLU, Swish, LeakyReLU, ELU).
+Experiments on natural and introduced missing data (MCAR, MAR, MNAR) showed that 3C-EA is competitive with, and often better than standard fixed activation functions (ReLU, Swish, LeakyReLU, ELU).
 Experiments showed that improvements were consistent across different types of missingness, with significant improvements seen in datasets with higher missing rates and multi-class classification tasks.
 The study of evolved functions proved that GP can detect effective adaptive strategies, such as enhancing imputed values or modifying activation functions based on confidence levels.
-Future work includes extending 3C-EA to recurrent and attention-based designs, transferring evolved activations across different domains, and combining heuristic confidence scores with learned estimates.